dell/csm-docs/content/docs/resiliency/_index.md

 * ReadWriteMany volumes.
 This may have issues if a node has multiple pods accessing the same volumes.
 In any case once pod cleanup fences the volumes on a node, they will no longer be available to any pods using those volumes on that node.
 We will endeavor to support this in the future.

-* Multiple instances of the same driver type (for example two CSI driver for Dell EMC PowerFlex deployments.)
+* Multiple instances of the same driver type (for example two CSI driver for Dell PowerFlex deployments.)

 ## Deploying and Managing Applications Protected by CSM for Resiliency